 Tips and Tricks for Helping Your Toddler Stay Seated at the Dinner Table

-I started to pay attention to what the problems actually were at the table.
-And decided that there were three major areas where I could be doing a better job at helping my kids understand what was expected of them.
-Also, ways I could help keep them stay seated and behaved during meal times.
+As I started to pay attention to the causes of my dinner time chaos, I discovered three major areas where I could be doing a better job at helping my kids stay seated and behave better during meal times.

-Tips for Helping Your Toddler Stay Seated at the Dinner Table:
+Help Your Toddler Stay Seated at the Dinner Table

 1. The Menu

 “I am not a restaurant!” mothers everywhere yell while simultaneously preparing their kids a different meal than what she has prepared for the family.
-While this is absolutely true, you are not a restaurant.
-I have since learned that there needs to be ONE thing on the table that you know your child will eat.
-For instance, if we are having chicken, green beans and red skinned potatoes.
-I will also put some yogurt or applesauce on their plate.
-Because, let’s be real, our kids do have to eat, and while some kids will obey graciously and eat what we put in front of them, others will not.
+While this is absolutely true, I have since learned that there needs to be ONE thing on the table that you know your child will eat.
+For instance, no matter what the family is eating, I will also put some yogurt or applesauce on my toddler’s plate.
+Because, let’s be real, our kids do have to eat.
+While some kids will obey graciously and eat what we put in front of them, others will not.

 Part of the misbehavior we were having at the table was because they weren’t eating anything.
 They would immediately reject whatever I was serving and then want to get down.
-So now, I offer something that I know they will eat and that way, it trains them to know that right now is dinner time and that sitting here and conversing with the family is what is expected of them.
+So now, I offer something that I know they will eat and it trains them to know that they are expected to sit at the dinner table during dinner time, whether they eat everything on their plate or not.

 2. Distract, Distract, Distract!

-Now that your child is finished and ready to get down from the table.
-Here is where it can get loud.
-Once our kids were done eating and wanted to get up from the table we would reengage with them.
-The name of the game with toddlers and young children is keeping it interesting.
-Our rule of thumb is until mom and dad are done eating they must stay at the table.
+Once your toddler is finished, he’ll likely want to immediately leave the dinner table.
+To combat this habit, our family started enforcing a strict rule.
+Until mom and dad are done eating they must stay at the table.
 Once we are done eating, we allow them to be excused.
 And then if my husband and I want to sit and chat a little longer we do.

 If you have younger ones that you can’t reason with yet, bring a few toys to the table and try to distract with those for a few more minutes.
 Keep the conversation focused on interacting with them.
 This is difficult to do because you want to catch up on all of the day’s events with your spouse.
 But don’t lose focus on the end goal!